Northern England’s Capital: Manchester Grooving to a New Energy

-Our visit was timed well since Manchester is a hotbed of football, with two Premier league teams within its city limits and two others nearby.
-The city is in the running to host the 2018 World Cup — we came just in time to watch the final match between Spain and Holland at a local pub.
+Our visit was timed well since Manchester is a hotbed of football, with two Premier League teams within its city limits and two others nearby.
+The city was in the running to host the 2018 World Cup — we came just in time to watch the final match between Spain and Holland at a local pub.

 What we found was that Mancunians take their football seriously.
 Each room of the Dean’s Gate pub was filled with earnest viewers, no chatter, no silly hats, no giant Spanish or Dutch flags or painted faces.
 Just people who really wanted to watch this game.

 The city did not require its workers to join the guilds, like many neighboring towns, so the result was that thousands of workers ended up in Manchester.
 Today about 450,000 people live in the city, with more than 2.5 million in the greater Manchester area.

 Outside of town, there is an odd-shaped tall building that houses an unusual recreational activity.
 It’s a ski hill, providing a downhill ski experience all year long!

 Within a short drive are the magnificent Yorkshire Dales, gentle hills bordered by ancient stone walls that are a hiker’s paradise.
 Sweeping green lanes provide the hiker with a marvelous stroll in just about any direction.

 The city center has some impressive architectural highlights, the first being the city hall that is often mistaken for a cathedral.

 Out in front, a gigantic figure is portrayed beneath a tri-cornered roof.
 That would be Prince Albert, who is beloved for helping the city during the terrible days of the Blitz during World War II.